trickovicmatija/SMA/README.md

 The software used is ""

 Other than Jupyter Notebook, there is example of a possible input picture.
-This repository also contains saved model (both structure and weights), html page and flask scirpt used for running it localy.
+This repository also contains saved model (both structure and weights), html page and flask scirpt used for running it locally.

 This is created as a part of Master's thesis.